 If you lack the ability to measure the return on the sales strategy investment, getting funding will be nearly impossible.
 It also makes keeping your job next year even more difficult.
 The two gentlemen below do a nice job explaining the importance of measuring results.

 “In God we trust, all others bring data.”

 “Measurement is the first step that leads to control and eventually to improvement.
 If you can’t measure something, you can’t understand it.
 If you can’t understand it, you can’t control it.
 If you can’t control it, you can’t improve it.”

 - If you don’t have the 4 core data points above or lack details, get them.
 You still have time

-- Download the tool and work through the steps to determine which initiatives to focus on for 2013
+- Download the tool and work through the steps to determine which initiatives to focus on for next year

 The Sales Strategy Decision tool is just one of the many tools to consider.
-Let me know if you feel I’ve missed a major consideration when determining which projects to allocate people, time, and money to in 2013.
+Let me know if you feel I’ve missed a major consideration when determining which projects to allocate people, time, and money to in the new year.
 Please provide your comments below so your peers will benefit from your insight.